IBSA World Games: IBSA World Youth Games (WYC)

+History

 1998 IBSA World Games

 The inaugural 1998 sports event was held in Madrid, Spain for athletics, swimming, goalball and judo for the blind and vision-impaired.

 2003 IBSA World Games

 The 2003 Quebec, Canada event included five-a-side football, goalball and judo, other disciplines have been added to the event.
 Blind athletes were able to compete in the following sports: powerlifting, ten-pin and nine-pin bowling, biathlon, alpine skiing, archery, showdown, swimming, shooting, torball, Nordic skiing, athletics and cycling.
 Although a lot of winter sports were added to the list such as skiing, but also bowling and many others, but was held in five sports: Swimming, athletics, goalball, judo, and powerlifting.

 2007 IBSA World Games

+The 2007 IBSA World Games was held from 28 July to 8 August in São Paulo, Brazil.